Applications for the 2019-20 English Language Assistants programme are open now.

 You can expect to earn approximately CAD $1,700 net per month.

-- April: You will find out whether you have been successful.
+- April: candidates will find out whether they have passed the assessment stage.

 Will there be an induction course?